RiwiHow/FixChinaCarrier/README.md

 ## Requestments

-- Android 8 or higher and use `apns-conf.xml` as the device's APN configuration file.
+- Android 8 or higher and use `apns-conf.xml` as the device's APN configuration file
-- Magisk 20.4 or higher with the manager installed.
+- Magisk 20.4 or higher with the manager installed

 ## How to use it?
-Download the module from [releases](https://github.com/RiwiHow/FixChinaCarrier/releases) and install it through Magisk Manager..
+Download the module from [releases](https://github.com/RiwiHow/FixChinaCarrier/releases) and install it through Magisk Manager.

 After installation, go to the `Access Point Names (APN)` settings and manually `Reset to default`.